xang1234/xang1234.github.io/_posts/2018-08-04-mosaicdiagrams.md

 ---
-title: "Mosaic Plots"
+title: "Mosaic Plots in R with ggplot2"
 date: 2018-08-04
-tags: [Visualization, Mosaic Diagrams, MariMekko, ggplot2]
+tags: [Visualization, Mosaic Diagrams, MariMekko, ggplot2,R]
-excerpt: "Visualization, Mosaic Diagrams, MariMekko"
+excerpt: "Mosaic diagrams or MariMekko diagrams are an alternative to bar plots .
+Traditional bar plots have categories on one axis and quantities on the other.
+If we have 2 categories we would normally use multiple bar plots to display the data.
+With mosaic diagrams, the dimensions on both the x and y axis vary in order to reflect the different proportions.
+Consider a hypothetical company with sales across the USA.
+Sales can be categorized by state and by product category.
+We would typically use multiple bar charts to represent the data..."
 ---
 ### Introduction
-Mosaic diagrams or MariMekko diagrams are an alternative to bar plots .
+[Mosaic plots](https://en.wikipedia.org/wiki/Mosaic_plot) or MariMekko plots are an alternative to bar plots .
 Traditional bar plots have categories on one axis and quantities on the other.
 If we have 2 categories we would normally use multiple bar plots to display the data.
-With mosaic diagrams, the dimensions on both the x and y axis vary in order to reflect the different proportions.
+With mosaic plots, the dimensions on both the x and y axis vary in order to reflect the different proportions.
 Consider a hypothetical company with sales across the USA.
 Sales can be categorized by state and by product category.
 We would typically use multiple bar charts to represent the data.
-{: style="text-align: left;"}
+{: style="text-align: justify;"}
 ### Data

 The sales data can be split along 2 categories: State and Major Category.
-State has 7 levels - CT, DE, MA, ME, NJ, NY, PA while Major Category has 4 - General Merchandise, Health Care, Home Health Care and Personal Care.
+State has 6 levels - CT, MA, ME, NJ, NY, PA while Major Category has 4 - General Merchandise, Health Care, Home Health Care and Personal Care.

 <img src="{{site.url }}{{site.baseurl }}/images/mosaic_diagrams/Data.jpeg" alt="">